unyt-org/datex-tractor/README.md

 - Instead it changes its label to `disappeared-todo`

 > [!IMPORTANT]
-> Changing labels of the issues created by the bot, or the title of the todo-list-issue, results in undefined behaviour
+> Changing labels of the issues created by the bot, or the title of the todo-list-issue, results in undefined behaviour.

 ## What to watch out for?
 ---
 > [!WARNING]
-> While the bot is running and creating issues it's recommended to not create any issues (data-races caused by users might cause wrong mapping)
+> While the bot is running and creating issues it's recommended to not create any issues (data-races caused by users might cause wrong mapping).

 > [!TIP]
-> It actually edits code in the repo and commits, reviewing the pull request is highly recommended
+> It actually edits code in the repo and commits, reviewing the pull request is highly recommended.

 > [!CAUTION]
-> If the Todo's are already numbered on the initial run mapping goes wild
+> If the Todo's are already numbered on the initial run mapping goes wild.

 # Technical design
 ---